Toro HR hours after trading sides, but Astros beat Mariners

 Smith threw one hitless inning for the Mariners.
 Graveman and Montero didn’t pitch.

+Aledmys Diaz said it was weird facing off against Smith in the seventh.
+Smith came with his game face and got him with a slider at one point.

+“I love that guy. ...
+I said, ‘Good pitch there,’ and he started smiling,” Diaz said.

-Yordan Alvarez hit a three-run homer, his 19th, for Houston.
+Yordan Alvarez hit a three-run homer, his 19th, for Houston in the first inning.
 He had three hits and scored twice.

 Miles Straw added a two-run double in a four-run fourth that featured four consecutive hits against Chris Flexen (9-5), including three doubles.

+“I’m really happy Dusty gave me the chance to finish and I told him that,” McCullers said.
+“He gave me a chance to clean up my own mess.”

-Jose Altuve had three hits for the Astros and Aledmys Diaz and Martin Maldonado each drove in a run.
+Jose Altuve had three hits for the Astros and Diaz and Martin Maldonado each drove in a run.
+Those two runs proved to be the difference.

+“I think we’ve got the attention of the Houston Astros, that’s for sure,” Mariners manager Scott Servais said.

 HE’S BACK